Green Bay Packers' fans who became owners stand with team

 'Building a football culture'

-The Packers organization has offered fans the chance to buy stocks five times since 1923, when the team became a publicly owned non-profit corporation.
+The Packers organization has offered fans the chance to buy stock five times since 1923, when the team became a publicly owned nonprofit corporation.
 The last stock offering in 2011 was to pay for renovations to storied Lambeau Field.
 More than 250,000 shareholders became owners then.

-A Packers' stock is nothing like a real stock.
+Packers stock is nothing like a real stock.
 The team has no obligation to buy it back.
 Shareholders should not expect to receive a profit.
 Nor do they get any protection from securities laws.
 Packers bylaws and the NFL also "severely restrict" any stock transfer.
 Shareholders do get voting privileges.

 The stocks were initially sold to help the team in a small market survive and have become a source a pride for minority owners.
 Multiple family members own stock.